 Call or email us to discuss your page design ideas and we’ll get to know each other a bit before deciding whether to work together.
 There is no obligation.

-Step 2: I’ll give you a firm quote
+Step 2: We’ll give you a firm quote

 We’ll discuss all the elements your book contains and how best to present them to your readers.
 Then we’ll provide you with a firm quote.